jonlpersson/ed-latimore/site/_posts/2020-02-18-how-to-hustle-like-a-crackhead.md

 If you doubt this, remember:

-Your typical crack habit can [cost over $200 per day.](https://www.vice.com/en_us/article/nn9p3k/the-cost-of-being-a-drug-addict-in-canada){: target="_blank"} That works out to $6,000/mo.
+Your typical crack habit can [cost over $200 per day.](https://www.vice.com/en_us/article/nn9p3k/the-cost-of-being-a-drug-addict-in-canada){: target="_blank" rel="noopener"} That works out to $6,000/mo.
 Your typical crackhead is not holding down a six-figure job.
 They don't let a lack of sufficient funds keep them from getting high.

 Crackheads just get up, figure out how to get money, and continue to pay the cost to be the crackhead boss.
 This means that a crackhead *\*\*always \*\**pays the toll.